brown-ccv/pulsedetector/README.md

 the package can be run with `pipenv run aux_util/process_pulse.py`.

 Before processing, you may want to run video stabilization using `aux_util/batch_stabilize.py`.
+If you do stabilization, you will need to build the C++ executables.
+See the `cpp/` `README` for instructions.